 General Insurance.
 We carry, either independently or through our owners, insurance consistent with companies engaged in similar commercial operations with similar type properties.
-Our insurance program includes (1) liability insurance covering our liabilities arising from bodily injury or property damage to third parties resulting from our operations including liabilities arising from the use of owned, non-owned and hired vehicles and (2) property insurance on an all-risk basis covering loss or damage to real and personal property owned or leased by our company.
-We also carry onshore business interruption insurance.
-All coverages are subject to certain deductibles, terms and conditions common for companies with similar types of operations.
-The cost of our general insurance fluctuates reflecting changing conditions of the insurance market.
+Our insurance program includes (1) commercial general and excess liability insurance for liabilities to third parties for bodily injury and property damage resulting from our operations; (2) workers' compensation liability coverage to required statutory limits; (3) automobile liability insurance for all owned, non-owned and hired vehicles covering liabilities to third parties for bodily injury and property damage; and (4) onshore replacement value property insurance, including machinery breakdown, business interruption and extra expense.
+All coverages are subject to certain deductibles, terms, exclusions, and conditions common for companies with similar types of operations.

 Environmental.
-We are subject to various federal, state and local regulations regarding air and water quality, hazardous and solid waste disposals and other environmental matters.
-We believe there are no matters outstanding that upon resolution will have a material adverse effect on our results of operations, financial position or cash flows.
+We are subject to various federal, state and local laws and regulations regarding air and water quality, hazardous and solid waste disposal and other environmental matters.
+These laws and regulations can change from time to time, imposing new obligations on us.